matrix-org/sygnal/README.md

 Log Rotation
 ============

-Sygnal\'s logging appends to files but does not use a rotating logger.
+Sygnal's logging appends to files but does not use a rotating logger.
 The recommended configuration is therefore to use `logrotate`.
 The log file will be automatically reopened if the log file changes, for example due to `logrotate`.